solo-io/gloo/docs/content/guides/security/auth/extauth/oauth/google/_index.md

 ![Google login page](google-login.png)

-If you provide your Google credentials, Gloo should redirect you to the `/callback` page, with the information from Google added as a query string.
+If you provide your Google credentials, Gloo Edge should redirect you to the `/callback` page, with the information from Google added as a query string.

 ![Pet Clinic app homepage](petclinic-querystring.jpeg)